-Google My Business has changed a lot in recent days, as a response to the Coronavirus outbreak and how the lockdown has affected businesses across the country.
-Last week, we published an article looking at how you can update your business information, but there have been a number of further changes to Google My Business since then.
+Google Business Profile (previously called Google My Business) has changed a lot in recent days, as a response to the Coronavirus outbreak and how the lockdown has affected businesses across the country.
+Last week, we published an article looking at how you can update your business information, but there have been a number of further changes to Google Business Profile since then.

 In this article, we’re covering all of the key changes, plus the best ways to optimise your account and some common issues people are experiencing.

 With the country in lockdown, the majority of businesses are closed for the time being.
-Google has responded by allowing you to mark your business as “temporarily closed” in GMB.
+Google has responded by allowing you to mark your business as “temporarily closed”.

 Here’s what you need to do: